Buying a Business in New Jersey — FAQs

 Should the Seller Sign a Non-Compete Agreement?

-In many transactions, buyers require the seller to sign a non-compete agreement to prevent the seller from opening or joining a competing business nearby.
+In many transactions, buyers should (I believe, must) require the seller to sign a non-competition agreement to prevent the seller from opening or joining a competing business in the vicinity.
 This protects the goodwill and customer relationships you are purchasing.
-The agreement must be reasonable in scope, duration, and geographic area to be enforceable.
+The agreement should identify its duration and geographic area to be enforced.

 How Long Does It Take to Complete a Business Purchase?